-- Chinese Wall/Cell arrangements; - (ii) physical separation of various Business/Support Units; - (iii) and well defined wall/cell crossing procedures; - (iv) a "need to know" policy; - (v) documented and well defined procedures for dealing with conflicts of interest; - steps by Compliance to ensure that the Chinese Wall/Cell arrangements remain effective and that such arrangements are adequately monitored.
+- Chinese Wall/Cell arrangements; - physical separation of various Business/Support Units; - (iii) and well defined wall/cell crossing procedures; - (v) documented and well defined procedures for dealing with conflicts of interest; - steps by Compliance to ensure that the Chinese Wall/Cell arrangements remain effective and that such arrangements are adequately monitored.

 U.S: Westpac operates in the United States of America as a federally licensed branch, regulated by the Office of the Comptroller of the Currency.
-Westpac is also registered with the US Commodity Futures Trading Commission ("CFTC") as a Swap bealer, but is neither registered as, or affiliated with, a Futures Commission Merchant registered with the US CFTC.
-Westpac Capital Markets, LLC ("WCM"), a wholly-owned subsidiary of Westpac, is a broker-dealer registered under the U.S. Securities Exchange Act of 1934 ("the Financial Industry Regulatory Authority FinRA").
+Westpac is also registered with the US Commodity Futures Trading Commission ("CFTC") as a Swap Dealer, but is neither registered as, or affiliated with, a Futures Commission Merchant registered with the US CFTC.
+Westpac Capital Markets, LLC ("MCM"), a wholly-owned subsidiary of Westpac, is a broker-dealer registered under the U.S. Securities Exchange Act of 1934 ("the Exchange Act") and member of the Financial Industry Regulatory Authority ("FINRA").
 This communication is provided for distribution to U.S. institutional investors in reliance on the exemption from registration provided by Rule 15a-6 under the Exchange Act and is not subject to all of the independence and disclosure standards applicable to debt research reports prepared for retail investors in the United States.
 WCM is the U.S. distributor of this communication and accepts responsibility for the contents of this communication.
-All disclaimers set out with respect to Westpac apply equally to WCM.
-If contents of this communication.
 All disclaimers set out with respect to Westpac apply equally to WCM.
 If you would like to speak to someone regarding any security mentioned herein, please contact WCM on +1 212 389 1269.
 All disclaimers set out with respect to Westpac apply equally to WCM.

 Investing in any non-U.S. securities or related financial instruments mentioned in this communication may present certain risks.
+The securities of related manaria instruments inentioned in this communication may present certain risks.
 The securities of non-U.S. issuers may not be registered with, or be subject to the regulations of, the SEC in the United States.
 Information on such non-U.S. securities or related financial instruments may be limited.
 Non-U.S. companies may not subject to audit and reporting standards and regulatory requirements comparable to those in effect in the United States.
 The value of any investment or income from any securities or related derivative instruments denominated in a currency other than U.S. dollars is subject to exchange rate fluctuations that may have a positive or adverse effect on the value of or income from such securities or related derivative instruments.

 The author of this communication is employed by Westpac and is not registered or qualified as a research analyst, representative, or associated person under the rules of FINRA, any other U.S. self-regulatory organisation, or the laws, rules or regulations of any State.
-Unless otherwise specifically studed, the views expressed herein are solely those of the author and may differ from the information, views or analysis expressed by Westpac and/or its affiliates.
+Unless otherwise specifically stated, the views expressed herein are solely those of the author and may differ from the information, views or analysis expressed by Westpac and/or its affiliates.